Artist Feature: Josefina Schargorodsky

 Was there a striking moment in your life where you knew you had to become an Illustrator?

 I think there wasn’t one big moment but a few small ones.
 I studied fashion design and was working successfully in it but illustration was something in the back of my mind always pushing.
-When I started to take illustration as a career I didn’t have many expectations and didn’t know what would eventually happen.
+When I started to take illustration as a career I didn’t had much expectations and didn’t know what would eventually happen.
 Through the years I found myself in different situations that confirmed my path.

 What mediums do you enjoy working with most?

 Obviously gouache.
 I enjoy painting in general (Acrylics, watercolor) but gouache is the medium in with I can achieve exactly what I imagine.
-Now is getting popular and I love that because it used to be so underrated and associated to childhood
+Now is getting popular and I love that because it used to be so underrated and associated to childhood.

 If you had unlimited resources, what would your dream project look like?